 Integrating BlazeMeter API Monitoring with CircleCI

-In this tutorial, we're going to show you how to include BlazeMeter API Monitoring tests in your CircleCI builds.
-We'll use a small Python script and Trigger URLs, and we'll change the build status based on the results of your test runs.
+In this tutorial, we are going to show you how to include BlazeMeter API Monitoring tests in your CircleCI builds.
+We will use a small Python script and Trigger URLs, and we will change the build status based on the results of your test runs.

 - Get Your API Monitoring Variables